 If you need help improving your DAM Maturity score, give us a call at 888-922-7842.

-Stephen Skidmore is the director of product marketing for partners at Acquia.
+Stephen Skidmore is the director of product marketing for Acquia DAM.
 He has more than 20 years working for software technology driving product innovation and go-to-market for companies including Lotus, IBM, and EMC.
-Stephen also ran his own consulting business helping technology companies develop their product strategies.
+Skidmore also ran his own consulting business helping technology companies develop their product strategies.